Shopware Costs

 - SEO setup: €1,000 to €4,000

-Budget deviations in many projects are not caused by the license itself, but by underestimated transition issues: data quality, redirects, plugin replacement, integration behavior and post-launch corrections.
+Budget deviations in many projects are not caused by the license, but by underestimated transition factors such as data quality, redirects, plugin replacements, interface behavior and post-launch corrections.

 Small shop or MVP

-Suitable for standard-oriented starts with limited functional scope and manageable integrations.
+Suitable for standard-oriented setups with limited functionality and manageable integrations.

 Typical range: